University of Veterinary and Animal Sciences: Additional campuses

+History

-Established in 1882, it is one of the oldest institution of veterinary sciences and microbiology in Asia and one of the earliest institution founded by the Great Britain in indian subcontinent.
-Since its inception, it maintained its reoccupation as one of the famous and renown institution Veterinary and animal sciences and conducts wide range of research in microbiology and development of human resources.
-It was also affiliated with University Of Agriculture, Faisalabad for some years and then become a distinct entity.
+Established in 1882, it is one of the oldest institution of veterinary sciences and microbiology in Asia and one of the earliest institution founded by Great Britain in the Indian subcontinent.
+Since its inception, it maintained its reoccupation as one of the famous and renowned institution of veterinary and animal sciences and conducts wide range of research in microbiology and development of human resources.
+It was also affiliated with University of Agriculture, Faisalabad for some years and then become a distinct entity.
 The university offers undergraduate, post-graduate and doctoral programs in diverse fields of animals health, food irradiation, security and safety.
-The university maintains its highest ranks and regarded as one of the top university in "agriculture" category by the Higher Education Commission (Pakistan) (HEC), as of 2010.
+The university maintains its highest ranks and regarded as one of the top university in "agriculture/veterinary" category by the Higher Education Commission (Pakistan) (HEC), as of 2012.

 In June 2002, on the up gradation of the college of veterinary sciences to the status of the University, Punjab Government allotted about 1000 Acres at Pattoki for the establishment of the sub campus for the education and research work activities.
 This is named as University of Veterinary and Animal Sciences (Ravi Campus).